“What’s wrong with two people spending time together?”

 Have you ever thought about how God would feel when you give attention, time, thoughts, and emotions to another human and not to Him?
 As if we’re telling God that He’s not enough.

 Being single is the perfect and right season for you to enjoy God the most.
-There’s no better season when we can serve Him the most, focus to Him the most, trust Him the most and obey Him the most than being in the season of singleness.
+There’s no better season when we can serve Him the most, focus on Him the most, trust Him the most and obey Him the most than being in the season of singleness.
 God wants you to have fun.
 Travel and go around places!
 Meet new people.
 Serve in unfamiliar ministries.
 Go out of your comfort zone!
 Have fun and don’t just be around guys where you’ll find your heart unprotected.

 Trust that He’s not going to keep you single a day longer than He plans.